wongkj12/clock-reader/index.md

 Have you ever struggled to read analogue clocks?
-Don't be embarrassed, you can use my Automatic Analogue Clock Reader! *(Note: App not deployed and was never meant for production use)*
+Don't be embarrassed, you can use my Automatic Analogue Clock Reader!

 ![Analogue Clock Reader](/clock_example.gif)